Khwarazm: Khwarezmian language and culture

 ("The people of Khwarezm were a branch from the Persian tree.")

-The area of Khwarezm was under Afrighid and then Samanid control until the 10th century before it was conquered by the Ghaznavids.
-The Iranian Khwarezmian language and culture felt the pressure of Turkic infiltration from northern Khwarezm southwards, leading to the disappearance of the original Iranian character of the province and its complete Turkicization today.
-Khwarezmian speech probably lasted in upper Khwarezm, the region round Hazarasp, till the end of the 8th/14th century.
+The area of Khwarazm was under Afrighid and then Samanid control until the 10th century before it was conquered by the Ghaznavids.
+The Iranian Khwarezmian language and culture felt the pressure of Turkic infiltration from northern Khwarazm southwards, leading to the disappearance of the original Iranian character of the province and its complete Turkicization today.
+Khwarezmian speech probably lasted in upper Khwarazm, the region around Hazarasp, till the end of the 8th/14th century.

-The Khwarezmian language survived for several centuries after Islam until the Turkification of the region, and so must some at least of the culture and lore of ancient Khwarezm, for it is hard to see the commanding figure of Al-Biruni, a repository of so much knowledge, appearing in a cultural vacuum.
+The Khwarezmian language survived for several centuries after Islam until the Turkification of the region, and so must some at least of the culture and lore of ancient Khwarazm, for it is hard to see the commanding figure of Al-Biruni, a repository of so much knowledge, appearing in a cultural vacuum.

 Achaemenid period

-Xerxes I tomb, Choresmian soldier circa 470 BC.
+Xerxes I tomb, Choresmian soldier circa 470 BCE.

-The Achaemenid Empire took control of Chorasmia during the time of King Darius I (ruled 522–486 BC).
+The Achaemenid Empire took control of Chorasmia during the time of King Darius I (ruled 522–486 BCE).
 And the Persian poet Ferdowsi mentions Persian cities like Afrasiab and Chach in abundance in his epic Shahnama.
 The contact with the Achaemenid Empire had a great influence on the material culture of Chorasmia, starting a period of rich economic and cultural development.

-Chorasmian troops participated in the Second Persian invasion of Greece by Xerxes in the 480 BC, under the command of Achaemenid general and later satrap Artabazos I of Phrygia.
+Chorasmian troops participated in the Second Persian invasion of Greece by Xerxes in t80 BCE, under the command of Achaemenid general and later satrap Artabazos I of Phrygia.
 By the time of the Persian king Darius III, Khwarazm had already become an independent kingdom.